gravitational/teleport/docs/4.1/admin-guide.md

 ```

 While accessibility is only granted in one direction, trust is granted in both
 directions.
-If you remote "east" from "main", the following will happen:
+If you remove "east" from "main", the following will happen:

 * Two clusters will be disconnected, because "main" will drop the inbound SSH
   tunnel connection from "east" and will not allow a new one.